 New State Parks Coming: Conservancy & TN State Parks Team Up

-Thanks to the incredible generosity of our donors and the support of the Tennessee Heritage Conservation Trust Fund, we’ve already secured 451 acres.
-These locations are along the Buffalo River and key tracts on the scenic Clinch River.
-And we’re not stopping there—TSPC is currently leading the effort to acquire an additional property on the Clinch River in Hancock County.
-Our goal is to preserve even more of Tennessee’s wild and wonderful landscapes for generations to come.
+Thanks to the incredible generosity of our donors and the support of the Tennessee Heritage Conservation Trust Fund, we’ve already secured 472 acres along the Buffalo River and key tracts on the scenic Clinch River.
+And we’re not stopping there—TSPC is currently leading the effort to acquire an additional property on the Clinch River in Hancock County, preserving even more of Tennessee’s wild and wonderful landscapes for generations to come.

 Protecting 451 Acres Along the Buffalo River

-As the nonprofit partner for state parks, we are working hard to help build the system to 70 parks by 2026.
+As the nonprofit partner for state parks, we are working hard to support the goal of building the park system to 70 by the end of 2026.
+You can support these efforts by making a donation.

-In February 2025, TN State Park officials alerted us that a Buffalo River tract was on the market.
-They asked us to step in and help with the acquisition.
-In response, TSPC quickly secured a purchase agreement with the landowner.
+In February 2025, TN State Park officials alerted us that a tract on Buffalo River was on the market and asked if we could step in to help with the acquisition.
+TSPC acted quickly to obtain a purchase agreement with the landowner.

-The Buffalo River is a remarkable natural treasure.
-It supports dozens of rare plant and animal species, including unique fish and mussels.
-At 125 miles long, it remains the longest free-flowing tributary of the Tennessee River.
+The Buffalo River is a remarkable natural treasure—home to dozens of rare plant and animal species, including unique fish and mussels.
+Stretching 125 miles, it holds the distinction of being the longest free-flowing tributary of the Tennessee.

 Expanding Access on the Clinch River

 The Clinch River is one of the most ecologically diverse rivers in the country.
-Its rolling hills, high rock cliffs, bottomland forests, and mountains create an ideal park landscape.
-In addition, a Blueway anchors the river and supports paddling, fishing, and other recreation.
-The river also highlights one of the state’s most distinctive assets: its abundant water.
-Located about 70 miles northwest of Knoxville and 50 miles west of Kingsport, Clinch River Valley State Park will offer residents and visitors exceptional outdoor recreation opportunities.
+The rolling hills, high rock cliffs, bottomland forest, and mountainous terrain provide a perfect landscape for a park anchored by a Blueway– a designated water trail that supports paddling, fishing, and other river recreation – highlighting one of the state’s most distinctive assets: its abundance of water.
+Located roughly 70 miles northwest of Knoxville and 50 miles west of Kingsport, Clinch River Valley State Park will provide residents and visitors with notable outdoor recreation opportunities.

 Connecting the Cumberland Trail